Vedant5751/Amrit/README.md

 - Continuous Innovation and Improvement

-  - Committed to continuous innovation, AAmrit evolves with emerging technologies and healthcare trends, integrating additional ML models and expanding diagnostic capabilities to enhance patient care outcomes.
+  - Committed to continuous innovation, Amrit evolves with emerging technologies and healthcare trends, integrating additional ML models and expanding diagnostic capabilities to enhance patient care outcomes.